Ristinoa/Django-tutorial/README.md

-# hello-world
+# Django-tutorial
-Practice repository for Externship 2022
+Practice repository for Externship 2022 — revised 2024

-# **Repository practice—here is the edit section for the github tutorial**

-1. Complete the externship
-2. Be a productive member of the engineering team

-**NOTE:** Django project use guidance below
+## **Info regarding this project:**

+This is a Django tutorial I (A.J.
+Ristino) completed during November and December, 2022.

+The files stored in this repository are essentially just the baseline materials for an admin panel application built to the specifics of a tutorial given to me by an instructor.

-Startup commands for this project:
+### Startup commands for this project:

 source .venv/bin/activate